pghvlaans/sbotools/README.md

 ## Most Recent Changes
 #### Post-Release
-  * Bugfix: For compatibility builds and when running in a 32-bit userland reporting a 64-bit kernel, call SlackBuilds with setarch
+  * Bugfix: For most compatibility builds and when running in a 32-bit userland reporting a 64-bit kernel, call SlackBuilds with setarch
   * Repo.pm: Use --no-pager with git-log
   * sboinstall, sboupgrade: Do not attempt compat32 builds for 64- and 32-bit only scripts
   * sboinstall, sboupgrade: Filter ineligible compat32 scripts and unsupported or nonexistent scripts from the arguments